slhck/ffmpeg-debug-qp/README.md

 MIT License

-Copyright (c) 2016-2025 Werner Robitza, Steve Göring, Fredrik Pihl, Stefano Sabatini, Nathan Trevivian
+Copyright (c) 2016-2025 Werner Robitza, Steve Göring, Fredrik Pihl, Stefano Sabatini, Nathan Trevivian, Valerio Triolo

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal